Pangolin poaching: the brutal reality

 Reliable estimates of how many pangolins remain in the wild are lacking, although it’s thought that over a million individual pangolins were taken from the wild between 2000 and 2013.

-You can read more about this terrible trade in our report Suffering at scale.
+You can read more about the terrible trade of pangolin poaching in our report, Suffering at scale.